BC-GB/portfolio/README.md

 <img width="1920" alt="Study Dashboard" src="https://github.com/user-attachments/assets/889662bb-244f-498a-a629-787c76009187">

-**Problem:** Traditional note-taking and to-do tools lack the ability to plan workload relative to exam dates, limiting efficient revision planning.
+**Problem:** Traditional note-taking and to-do tools lack the ability to intuitively plan workload relative to exam dates, and involves tedious data entry (whether be it by inputting tasks or rescheduling them), limiting efficient revision planning.

 **Approach:** Built a simple, intuitive tracker with manually editable YAML configuration.
 Uniquely includes exam dates to enable workload planning in relation to deadlines.
 YAML structure allows AI-generated study schedules to be pasted directly into the system.